voxelmorph/voxelmorph/README.md

 where we replace `--satit --iscale` with `--cost NMI` for registration across MRI contrasts.

-# Data:
+# Data
-While we cannot release most of the data used in the voxelmorph papers as they prohibit redistribution, we thorough processed and [re-released OASIS1](https://github.com/adalca/medical-datasets/blob/master/neurite-oasis.md) while developing [hypermorph](http://hypermorph.voxelmorph.net/).
-We now include a quick [vxm tutorial](https://colab.research.google.com/drive/1ZefmWXBupRNsnIbBbGquhVDsk-7R7L1S?usp=sharing) to train voxelmorph on neurite-oasis data.
+While we cannot release most of the data used in the VoxelMorph papers as they prohibit redistribution, we thorough processed and [re-released OASIS1](https://github.com/adalca/medical-datasets/blob/master/neurite-oasis.md) while developing [HyperMorph](http://hypermorph.voxelmorph.net/).
+We now include a quick [VoxelMorph tutorial](https://colab.research.google.com/drive/1ZefmWXBupRNsnIbBbGquhVDsk-7R7L1S?usp=sharing) to train VoxelMorph on neurite-oasis data.

-# Contact:
+# Contact
-For any problems or questions please [open an issue](https://github.com/voxelmorph/voxelmorph/issues/new?labels=voxelmorph) for code problems/questions or [start a discussion](https://github.com/voxelmorph/voxelmorph/discussions) for general registration/voxelmorph question/discussion.
+For any code-related problems or questions please [open an issue](https://github.com/voxelmorph/voxelmorph/issues/new?labels=voxelmorph) or [start a discussion](https://github.com/voxelmorph/voxelmorph/discussions) of general registration/VoxelMorph topics.